 DiabTrend’s own BMI calculator

-If you want to calculate your own BMI quickly then just fill in your height and weight below in our handy BMI calculator.
+If you want to calculate your own BMI quickly then just fill in your height and weight below in our handy, free BMI calculator.

 Don't lose heart if your BMI categorises you as either overweight or underweight.
 Getting to a normal weight is not as difficult as you might think.
 Learn how to live a healthier life with a Mediterranean diet and DiabTrend, and prevent type 2 diabetes.